 GeneCards Summary for SP3 Gene

 SP3 (Sp3 Transcription Factor) is a Protein Coding gene.
-Diseases associated with SP3 include gastroesophageal junction adenocarcinoma.
+Diseases associated with SP3 include Gastroesophageal Junction Adenocarcinoma.
 Among its related pathways are Signaling in Gap Junctions and Development VEGF signaling via VEGFR2 - generic cascades and Regulation of Telomerase.
 GO annotations related to this gene include chromatin binding and double-stranded DNA binding.
 An important paralog of this gene is SP4.